zjunlp/ChatCell/workflow_data/README.md

-## Acknowledgements
+## ✨ Acknowledgements

-Special thanks to the authors of "Cell2Sentence: Teaching Large Language Models the Language of Biology" for their inspiring work.
+Special thanks to the authors of ["Cell2Sentence: Teaching Large Language Models the Language of Biology"](https://github.com/vandijklab/cell2sentence-ft) for their inspiring work.

-The `src` folder and `transform.py` in this project are based on their research.
-Grateful for their contributions to the field.
+The [`src`](./workflow_data/src) folder and [`transform.py`](./workflow_data/transform.py) in this project are grounded in their research.
+Grateful for their valuable contributions to the field.